 No matter the cause of the accident, it could lead to a loss of life.
 You can make a compensation claim for the death of your loved ones as a result of the accident.
 You can contact us for a free advice on what to do so we can help you through this tough time.

 Accidents can happen when a person is at work.
 This can involve those whose job is dependent on motorcycles or bicycles, such as couriers, or it can involve situations in which regular employees are placed in a position in which they may become involved in a traffic accident, perhaps due to poor traffic regulations in a company car park.

 It is important to mention here that – by law – it is the duty of the employer to ensure that employee workplaces are safe, either by providing the right equipment, a secure environment or the required training.
 If this is not so, any cycling accident compensation could be directed at the employer.
-Your solicitor will analyse the case and inform you as to whether you may be owed workplace compensation.
+Your solicitor could help you make fatal cycling accident claims against an employer.

 When discussing the potential for compensation claims as a result of fatal bike accidents, we should acknowledge the importance of a public place and how this may affect a claim.
 The safety of a visitor (and the safety of the general public as a whole) when visiting a public place should be of paramount concern to the operators or owners.

 In this context, a public place could be referring to public bike lanes, sports facilities, BMX parks, bike shows, bike races, and many more public spaces.
 The occupiers of these places have a responsibility to ensure that the visitors (both authorised and unauthorised) are kept safe to a reasonable degree.